dagmawibabi/portfolio2/src/lib/blogs/a-month-in-better-auth.md

 ---
-title: A month in Better Auth
+title: A Month in Better Auth
-date: 2025-10-20
+date: 2025-7-31
-description: A short intro to my first blog.
+description: It's been a month since I started interning at Better Auth, one of the fastest growing, open-source and comprehensive auth projects and company out there.
+I learnt so many things and this's a reflection of things I've discovered.
-category: "Svelte"
+category: "Tech"
 ---

 ![image](/blog-images/AMonthInBetterAuth/banner.jpg)